 All of this activity combines to make aviation law Texas of particular importance to all of the state’s citizens who work in the industry, who pilot planes both professionally and recreationally, or who simply travel by plane or helicopter.
 Aviation law Texas is a particularly nuanced and, at times, complicated practice area.
 Understanding the intricacies of the law, however, is vital, both for safety reasons and in order to avoid costly fines, fees, citations, or even criminal charges.
 Therefore, if you are seeking guidance in the area of aviation law, you need the services of an experienced aviation accident attorney.

-Founded in 1993, the law firm of Slack & Davis has been handling aviation-related cases for over 20 years.
+Founded in 1993, the law firm of Slack Davis Sanger has been handling aviation-related cases for over 20 years.
 Our attorneys can help whether you are a pilot, an air traffic controller, an airport worker, an aircraft owner, or simply a passenger on a commercial or private flight.
-For those who have been injured or who have lost loved ones in helicopter or plane crashes, Slack & Davis offers compassionate and sound legal representation.
-To learn more, please contact Slack & Davis today at 800-455-8686 for a free case evaluation.
+For those who have been injured or who have lost loved ones in helicopter or plane crashes, Slack Davis Sanger offers compassionate and sound legal representation.
+To learn more, please contact Slack Davis Sanger today at 800-455-8686 for a free case evaluation.

 Texas Aviation Statistics

 Texas aviation is already a huge industry, contributing billions of dollars annually to the state’s total Gross Domestic Product, and one that shows no signs of slowing its growth.
 Texas ranks first in the United States for employment in the aviation sector, and many significant companies are headquartered there.
 Just one look at Texas aviation statistics paints a very vivid picture of the scope of the industry within the state.

 Aerospace manufacturing companies are one component of the industry that has created jobs for many thousands of Texas citizens.
 Some of the state’s major aerospace manufacturing facilities include: